 Goals and principles of Finland’s development policy

+Finland’s development policy promotes the worldwide goal aiming at sustainable poverty reduction and the realisation of fundamental rights, the rules-based multilateral system, and the Sustainable Development Goals (SDGs) adopted in the UN.
 Development policy is an integral part of Finland's human rights-based and value-based foreign and security policy.
-International cooperation and Finland’s actions are grounded in the Paris Agreement on Climate Change and the goals of the 2030 Agenda for Sustainable Development.
-Finland has pledged to reach the United Nations’ official development assistance (ODA) target level of 0.7 per cent of GNI for development cooperation and 0.2 per cent for assistance to the least developed countries.
+Finland's international cooperation and actions are grounded in the Paris Agreement on Climate Change (layout.types.url.description) and the goals of the 2030 Agenda for Sustainable Development.

-The Government Programme’s development policy objectives confirm the long-term development policy line.
-The Government Programme’s main message is that Finland wants to take a greater and more influential role in global efforts.
-Finland bears its responsibility and participates in actions to resolve major global problems through development cooperation, by providing humanitarian assistance and by contributing to international climate finance.
-A world that is prosperous, more stable and more equitable is in Finland’s best interest, too.
+Finland engages in efforts to resolve major global problems and bears its responsibility through development cooperation, humanitarian assistance and contributions to international climate finance.
+A prosperous, more stable and more equitable world is in Finland’s best interest, too.

-Development cooperation produces results and focuses on four priorities built on Finland's values and strengths
+Effective development cooperation focuses on the priorities built on Finland's values and strenghts

-Finland’s development policy and development cooperation lead to concrete results that have a positive impact on the development of societies and people's lives.
-Finland takes a long-term perspective on development cooperation, focusing on the following four priorities that are built on its values and strengths:
+Finland’s development policy and development cooperation lead to concrete results that have a positive impact on the development of societies and on people's lives.
+Finland takes a long-term perspective on development cooperation, focusing on five priorities building on its values and strengths:

-- Strengthening the economic base of developing countries and creating jobs, with an emphasis on innovations and the role of women in the economy and female entrepreneurship.
+Sustainable economy and decent work, especially innovations, the role of women in the economy and female entrepreneurship.

 Diverse forms of development cooperation with a geographical focus on Africa